Articles related to whale evolution

 An example of such a structure is the pelvis of whales.
 All tetrapods (including whales) have pelvic bones.
 In most animals the pelvic bones are needed in order ...

-The flipper of a whale, the wing of a bat, and the leg of a cat are all very similar to the ...
-What is the difference between analogy and homology in evolution?
+The flipper of a whale, the wing of a bat, and the leg of a cat are all very similar to the human arm.
+All of the mentioned species have a large upper arm bone (the ...

 Although it doesn't occupy a place on the direct line of whale evolution, Indohyus showed some adaptations to an aquatic environment, most notably a thick, ...